Craig-Codes/expenses-tracker-pwa/readme.md

 The web version of this app if currently hosted on Firebase.

-## Setup
+## Frontend Setup

-To run this project locally, fork this repository:
+To run this project locally, fork this repository and navigate to the 'Frontend' directory:

 ```
 $npm install
 $ionic serve
 ```

+Note: authentication will not work, as firebase auth has been locked down to stop local logins, only accepting login from the correctly hosted domain.
+To see the working app in action - https://expenses-tracker-app-8c5e9.web.app.
+To get your own local version working, just swap out the firebase details in the 'environments' directory with your firebase project and authentication details.

 This project is easily converted into a native Android application.
 After making any changes simply follow these commands: